ops-vince/-Vinceops-cloud-/Month 2/ screenshots/README.md

 ## 4. VPC Flow Logs

-VPC Flow Logs were enabled for network visibility.
+VPC Flow Logs were enabled to provide network traffic metadata for troubleshooting and security review.

-The configuration records all traffic types and sends the log data to the designated Amazon S3 destination.
+The configuration recorded supported network traffic and delivered the Flow Log data to the designated Amazon S3 destination.

 [View full-size evidence](./04-vpc-flow-logs-active.png)